biolabalo/crypto-widget-api/README.md

 ### Installation
 1. Navigate to the project directory: `cd crypto-widget-api`
 2. Install the dependencies: `npm install` ,
+3. setup your `.env` file , check .env.sample for more information.

 ## Environment Variables